Shawiizz/ShaLibUpdate/README.md

 **Additional Code**
 ------
 I think you will want to display the percentage, here is the code i advice you to use (Timer).
 I already calculate the percentage in the lib but you can do it yourself.
+Also see this [class](https://github.com/Shawiizz/ShaLibUpdate/blob/master/src/TestUpdate.java) which contains the code.
 Code :
 > Timer t = new Timer();
     t.schedule(new TimerTask() {
       @Override